 OSHA provides guidelines for employers on how to recognize and control ergonomic hazards in their workplace.
 Specifically, the guidelines suggest that employers can prevent MSDs by creating something called an ergonomic process.
 This process includes steps such as training workers on ergonomics and its benefits, identifying problems before they turn into MSDs, encouraging employees to report MSD symptoms, taking action to eliminate ergonomic hazards, and periodically evaluating progress on eliminating such hazards.

 You, as an employee, have a number of rights under OSHA.
 For example, if your employer has not taken steps to reduce an ergonomic hazard, you can ask OSHA for help or you can file a complaint.
 If OSHA finds that the employer failed to keep the workplace free of ergonomic hazards, OSHA could cite the employer.

 Your safety and health at work should be taken very seriously.
-If you believe your rights are not being protected due to an unsafe working environment, it may be helpful to speak with an attorney.
+If you believe your rights are not being protected due to an unsafe working environment, it may be helpful to speak with a Charlotte workers compensation lawyer.